diogocavilha/fancy-git/README.md

 ```

 I suggest you to use this scheme color because fancygit will paint the background branch or showing icon colors, most of the time, according to the current repo status.
+You can run the command: `fancygit --colors` in order to see those suggested colors.
+If you want to apply that colors configuration, you can type `fancygit --colors-set`.

 ### Overview